 I like using both methods depending on what kind of information I’m trying to learn—and if you want to be successful in life and business, then you should.

-You might not even realize how often you’re already using both approaches in your everyday life, but by being aware of them, you can make sure that you get all the benefits from each one.
+You might not realize how often you already use both approaches daily, but knowing them can ensure you get all the benefits.
 Here are some ways that Socrates and Aristotle taught:

 Aristotle’s scientific method focuses on conducting research through observation.
 He would use his keen powers of observation to break apart an issue into pieces before he tried to put it back together again.
-He wanted students to identify their questions first before gathering evidence for them and once they had reached certainty he would encourage them to move forward with a conclusion.
+He wanted students to identify their questions before gathering evidence for them, and once they had reached certainty, he would encourage them to move forward with a conclusion.

-Socrates, on the other hand, encouraged people to question everything around them in order to find the truth.
-Socrates was known as a gadfly because he liked to pester people with difficult questions until they were forced to think critically about their beliefs and actions.
+On the other hand, Socrates encouraged people to question everything around them to find the truth.
+Socrates was known as a gadfly because he pestered people with difficult questions until they were forced to think critically about their beliefs and actions.

-He was more interested in making people think rather than teaching facts, which is why he often posed philosophical questions that could be answered in many different ways—but all of those answers came from within.
-Socrates believed that you should always question what you know so that you can better understand your perspective; if something seems true, then it probably is true.
+He was more interested in making people think rather than teaching facts, so he often posed philosophical questions that could be answered in many different ways—but all those answers came from within.
+Socrates believed that you should always question what you know to understand your perspective better; if something seems true, it is probably true.

 Here’s why you should use the Socratic method and Scientific method